**Start the New Year by participating in Trails Challenge 2012. You can pick up a free T-shirt and a Guidebook, while supplies last. More info. **

 The face masks don’t need to be medical grade.
 According to the CDC, cloth face coverings will work.
 They should cover your nose and mouth; fit snugly but comfortably; be secured with ties or ear loops.
 They should include multiple layers of fabric, allow for breathing, and can be laundered, and machine dried without damage or shrinkage.
 A bandanna folded into several layers is adequate.

 Wearing a face mask does not replace social-distancing measures.
-Please continue to visit only parks near your home.
-Keep a distance of six feet from other park users; No gatherings/meetup groups.
-No picnicking.
-Walk, bike or fish solo, or with immediate household members.Q6: Why are some restrooms and water fountains closed?
+Keep a distance of six feet from other park users; No gatherings/meetup groups (only established social bubbles of 12 or fewer).Q4: Why are some water fountains closed?

 A: All trail users, please cooperate by stepping aside, with 6 feet of space, to let each other pass.

 Wear a face mask on trails to protect yourself and others from the virus.
-See Q5.
+See Q3.

 On narrow or crowded trails, walk single file and consider backtracking to a wider area to allow other trail users to pass safely.
 Runners and cyclists who "more forcefully expel airborne particles" please take extra steps to avoid exposing others.
 Wear a face mask and slow down to maintain 6-foot social distancing.